thisisobate/eloquent-Javascript-Solutions/README.md

 # eloquent-Javascript-Solutions
-A directory of my solutions to questions in eloquent javascript book
+A directory of my solutions to questions in the book - Eloquent Javascript